Rabies in cats: A comprehensive guide

 • In rare cases, the virus can be transmitted via contaminated saliva on objects that are then touched or licked by a cat.

-• However, it should be noted that the rabies virus cannot survive for long outside the body.
+• However, it should be noted that the rabies virus cannot survive outside the body for long.

 1. Contact with wild animals:

-• Outdoor cats are at higher risk because they can come into contact with wild animals that can carry the rabies virus.
+• Free-roaming cats are at higher risk because they can come into contact with wild animals that may carry the rabies virus.

 • In some regions, foxes, raccoons, skunks or bats are common carriers of the rabies virus.